mmerabet42/ft_lexiq/README.md

 CURLY_BRACKET "{ *[ ?![\\{}] | ?[@CURLY_BRACKET] @or?] }"
 ```
 * Notice the special character escaping used for the square and curly brackets, i redirect you to the [backslashing problem](#backslash-limitation) section for a full explanation of why it is needed.
-* You may think that it is done, but there is one last thing to do to accomplish our goal.
+* You may think that this is done, but there is one last thing to do to accomplish our goal.
 Indeed, we still need a rule for matching these three possible brackets.
 And this is done by simply adding a rule that or's these three rules.
 ```C
 BRACKET "?[ ?[@ROUND_BRACKET] | ?[@SQUARE_BRACKET] | ?[@CURLY_BRACKET] @or]"